- Healthy eating means eating consistently throughout the day, aiming for 3 balanced meals and 2-3 healthy snacks.

 - Drink water

 - Getting enough water throughout the day is essential to your health.

 - Drinking water can help with regulating your body temperature, providing protection for your joints and tissues, and help with constipation.

 - Drinking water will also help regulate your energy levels.
-Other sweetened beverages such as soda can often give you quick energy but cause you to “crash” later on.
+Sweetened beverages such as soda give you quick energy but cause you to “crash” later on.